scussen/artcardbackend/README.md

 Rails backend for a Twitter Bootstrap, Zurb Foundation & iOS frontend
 =====================================================================

-The artcardbackend repositary contains the source for a 'from scratch' example of how to get started with a rails model with both a Twitter Bootstrap and a Zurb Foundation front end.
+The artcardbackend repository contains the source for a 'from scratch' example of how to get started with a rails model with both a Twitter Bootstrap and a Zurb Foundation front end.
 The repository is structured as follows:
 - the master (branch) is the base install of Rails with Paperclip (for images) and the 'artcard model'
 - the bootstrap branch contains all of master and the twitter bootstrap install with a bootstrap frontend example
 - the foundation brach contains all of master and the zurb foundation install with a foundation frontend example